MGH Research Scholars Program

 The MGH Research Scholars Program was established to support early career researchers with innovative yet unproven ideas that have the potential to transform the future of medicine.
 Funded 100% through philanthropy, this program gives researchers the freedom and flexibility they need to follow the science wherever it leads.
 History has shown that brilliant scientists who are given free rein to explore new frontiers make the greatest, often unexpected, advances.

-Ingrid Bassett, MD, MPH, is investigating innovative solutions for expanding access to HIV testing, treatment and prevention outside of the “brick and mortar” healthcare setting and in community venues in South Africa, the epicenter of the HIV epidemic.
+Ingrid Bassett, MD, MPH, is investigating ways to expand access to HIV testing, treatment and prevention in South Africa, the epicenter of the HIV epidemic.

 Community-Based Implementation Science Research to Improve Health in Durban, South Africa

 HIV-infected people can live a near-normal lifespan if they are diagnosed promptly and stay on treatment.
 HIV medications can also be used to prevent HIV transmission to those who are uninfected.

 These advances have led UNAIDS to set an ambitious target of ending the AIDS epidemic by 2030 by ensuring 90% of people with HIV are diagnosed, 90% are on treatment, and 90% have suppressed viral loads.